 I could use it for retirement.
 I could buy a car.
 I could take a couple killer vacations.
 All because I took advantage of the simplest way ever to become rich.

 It’s no surprise that we are all busy creatures.
 We forget to do things all of the time.
 We intend to invest some money this month but then a text comes in or it’s our turn to play Words With Friends and we forget to make the investment.
 By automating, you never have to remember.
 It is already taken care of for you.
 You are guaranteed to save or invest.

 In fact, I am guilty of this!
 I bought a couple magazine subscriptions from a company online to save money.
 They told me that my subscriptions will automatically renew.
 I made a note to cancel the auto-renewal feature about a year ago.
-Have I cancelled?
-Nope – I just got an email letting me know my subscription just renewed!
+Have I canceled?
+Nope.
+I just got an email letting me know my subscription renewed!

-Here is a link to Betterment so you can take action now.
+And if you want to start an automatic investment account, here is the link to Betterment so you can take action now.
 Ten minutes is all you need and you will be so glad you started saving for your future.